2008 Stanley Cup playoffs: (2) Pittsburgh Penguins vs. (5) New York Rangers

-Western Conference Semifinals
+Western Conference semifinals

 (1) Detroit Red Wings vs. (6) Colorado Avalanche

 This was the sixth playoff meeting between these two teams, with Colorado winning three of the five previous series.
 They last met in the 2002 Western Conference Final where Detroit won in seven games.
 Detroit swept this year's four game regular season series.

 The Red Wings swept the Avalanche in four games.
 Avalanche goaltender Jose Theodore was pulled early in the second period of game one after allowing four goals on 16 shots; the Red Wings held on to win 4–3.
 Detroit forward Johan Franzen's hat trick in game two helped the Red Wings to a 5–1 victory.
 Henrik Zetterberg's power-play goal just past the midway mark of the second period held up as the game-winner for Detroit in game three.
 After allowing the tying goal early in the first period of game four, the Red Wings scored the next seven goals and easily eliminated the Avalanche with an 8–2 win.

 (2) San Jose Sharks vs. (5) Dallas Stars

 This was the third playoff meeting between these two teams, with Dallas winning both of the previous series.
-They last met in the 2000 Western Conference Semifinals where Dallas won in five games.
+They last met in the 2000 Western Conference semifinals where Dallas won in five games.
 Dallas won this year's eight-game regular season series earning ten of sixteen points.

 The Stars held on to defeat the Sharks in six games.
 Jonathan Cheechoo tied game one late in the third period for San Jose, but Dallas captain Brenden Morrow scored 4:39 into the first overtime to give Dallas a 3–2 victory.
 Dallas forward Brad Richards keyed a four-goal outburst in the third period of game two by scoring a goal and three assists to lead the Stars to a 5–2 win.
 In game three the Stars overcame a one-goal deficit in the third period as they won in the first overtime on a goal from defenceman Mattias Norstrom at 4:37.
 Milan Michalek broke the tie for San Jose in game four with his power-play goal at 3:26 of the third period as the Sharks avoided elimination with a 2–1 victory.
 Dallas took a two-goal lead into the third period of game five, however the Sharks tied the game with goals by Milan Michalek and Brian Campbell.
 Overtime was needed for the third time in five games and just 1:05 into the first overtime San Jose forward Joe Pavelski converted on a turnover to keep the Sharks alive with a 3–2 win.
-After trading goals in regulation time, game six became the eighth-longest game in NHL history as Brenden Morrow tipped home a pass on the power-play from defenceman Stephane Robidas to end the game 9:03 into the fourth overtime period and win the series for the Stars 4–2.
+After trading goals in regulation time, game six became the eighth-longest game in NHL history (now the tenth-longest game, as of 2024) as Brenden Morrow tipped home a pass on the power-play from defenceman Stephane Robidas to end the game 9:03 into the fourth overtime period and win the series for the Stars 4–2.